ManishPoduval/course-listings/README.md

-# PROJECT - Course Listing
+# PROJECT - Course Finder

 A simple React application that lists a set of courses and allows the user to filter based on university, platform and sort based on length and date.